-- 120 days from start of course: draft the syllabus and new or updated Course Hour Tracker and provide to the Dean, Academic Affairs, Associate Dean and ISD.
-Begin weekly meetings with the Dean, Academic Affairs, Associate Dean and ISD on course development progress as needed until course start date.
-Note: faculty of records are empowered to interact with the ISD as needed and not wait until the meetings - 119 days from start of course: ISD conducts a preliminary technical review of the syllabus and verifies it aligns with the CADP Program design plan, is at the appropriate level of learning and meets all applicable standards (SACSCOC, AU, Eaker, etc.) - 119-61 days from start of course: refine course content (faculty of record) and design course assessments (ISD) - 60 days from start of course: faculty of record complete all course content and provide to ISD and ISD provides completed assessments to faculty of record - 59 days from start of course: ISD provides a technical review of the syllabus, lesson plans, curriculum plan and verifies it aligns with the CADP Program design plan, is at the appropriate level of learning and meets all applicable standards (SACSCOC, AU, Eaker, etc.) - 47 days from the start of the course: faculty of record makes any changes needed after the ISD technical review - 44 days from the start of the course: work with contractor for Canvas to ensure all course content and assessments are uploaded and designed as intended (ISD has lead and faculty of record verifies). - 38 days from start of course: Dean for Academic Affairs and Associate Dean reviews content, assessments and Canvas. - 33 days from the start of course: faculty of record makes any changes needed after the Dean for Academic Affairs and Associate Dean reviews - 30 days from the start of the course: faculty of record works with POCs to take Canvas template to make required number of modules and request students and faculty be loaded to each course - 30 days from the start of the course: all course curriculum made available to faculty instructing in the course - 30 days from the start of the course: Request ISD Lead to set up End of Course Surveys for each section and provide the links back to the faculty of record so the faculty of record can load them in all sections - 7 days from the start of the course: all students will have access to course content no later than this date.
-Note: work with course support to obtain a final roster of students - 7 days from the start of the course: ensure welcome letters submitted to students by each instructor
+- 120 days from start of course: draft the syllabus and new or updated Course Hour Tracker and provide to the Dean, Academic Affairs, Associate Dean and ISD. - 119 days from start of course: ISD conducts a preliminary technical review of the syllabus and verifies it aligns with the CADP Program design plan, is at the appropriate level of learning and meets all applicable standards (SACSCOC, AU, Eaker, etc.) and provides feedback to the FOR.

+- 119-61 days from start of course: refine course content (faculty of record) and design/review course assessments (faculty of record but may request assistance from ISD). - 60 days from start of course: faculty of record complete/review all course content and assessments. - 59 days from start of course: ISD provides a technical review of the syllabus, lesson plans, curriculum plan and verifies it aligns with the CADP Program design plan, is at the appropriate level of learning and meets all applicable standards (SACSCOC, AU, Eaker, etc.) - 47 days from the start of the course: faculty of record makes any changes needed after the ISD technical review - 44 days from the start of the course: faculty of record ensures the Blueprint in Canvas for the course is fully ready (content, assessments, end of course survey links, etc.) and notifies Deans when complete. - 38 days from start of course: Dean for Academic Affairs and Associate Dean reviews content, assessments and Canvas. - 33 days from the start of course: faculty of record makes any changes needed after the Dean for Academic Affairs and Associate Dean reviews - 30 days from the start of the course: faculty of record works with POCs to take Canvas blueprint/template to make required number of modules/sections - 14 days from the start of the course: all course curriculum made available to faculty instructing in the course - 5 business days from the start of the course: all students will have access to course content no later than this date.
+Note: work with course support to obtain a final roster of students - 5 business days from the start of the course: ensure welcome letters submitted to students by each instructor